Plan of attack: How to play Chimera Golf Club near Las Vegas

-"The golf course has holes that you have to really think about it and holes where you can let 'er rip," said Chad Gunier, Tuscany's general manager and director of golf.
+"The golf course has holes that you have to really think about it and holes where you can let 'er rip," said Chad Gunier, Chimera's general manager and director of golf.
 "But what it all comes down to is course management."

 No. 1 -- Par 4, 394 yards from the tips